Armed Forces Wellness Center

 Q1.
 What is the Air Force building at JBSA?

 A1.
 The Department of the Air Force is partnering with a private company to potentially build a nuclear microreactor at Joint Base San Antonio.
 Microreactors are very small nuclear reactors that usually generate less than 50 megawatts-electric (MWe).
-They are seen as part of a family of advanced reactor technology that are designed to provide secure, weatherproof power strictly for critical military missions.
+They are part of a family of advanced reactor technologies that are designed to provide secure, weatherproof power strictly for critical military missions.
 Advanced nuclear reactors could provide safe, secure, and reliable power without a grid connection, which would allow Joint Base San Antonio to operate independently through potential disruptions.

 Q2.
 Why does JBSA need this?